Deep Variational Free Energy Approach to Dense Hydrogen

 By parametrizing the hydrogen density matrix using two neural networks, the variational free energy calculation of \Eq{eq:variational-free-energy} reduces to the following stochastic optimization problem

-where $\boldsymbol{\phi}, \boldsymbol{\theta}$ are variational parameters of the proton Boltzmann distribution \Eq{eq:flow} and the electronic ground-state wavefunction \Eq{eq:wfn}, respectively.
-We employ the Markov-Chain Monte Carlo algorithm to draw proton and electron coordinate samples from the two models in an ancestral manner.
-As for optimization, we have used a generalized stochastic reconfiguration method~\cite{Becca2017} for density matrices, which is very similar to a recent variational free energy calculation of finite-temperature electron gases~\cite{Xie2022}.
-Note, however, that some subtle yet important modifications have to be made, which originate from the fact that the electron wavefunction ansatz~\Eq{eq:wfn} adopted in this work is unnormalized~\cite{SM}.
-Since the proton Boltzmann distribution and electron wavefunction are optimized in a joint way, one does not need to wait for an expensive inner optimization loop to fully converge before moving the protons.
-At a conceptual level, jointly moving the nuclear and electronic degrees of freedom is akin to the Car–Parrinello molecular dynamics~\cite{Car1985}, yet in a more coherent variational optimization framework.
+where $\boldsymbol{\phi}, \boldsymbol{\theta}$ are variational parameters of the proton Boltzmann distribution \Eq{eq:flow} and the electronic ground-state wave function \Eq{eq:wfn}, respectively.
+We employ the Markov chain Monte Carlo algorithm to draw proton and electron coordinate samples from the two models in an ancestral manner.
+As for optimization, we have used a generalized stochastic reconfiguration method~\cite{Becca2017} for density matrices, similar to the one employed in~\cite{Xie2022}.
+Note, however, that some subtle yet important modifications have to be made, which originate from the fact that the electron wave function ansatz~\Eq{eq:wfn} adopted in this Letter is unnormalized~\cite{SM}.
+Since the proton Boltzmann distribution and electron wave function are optimized in a joint manner, one does not need to wait for an expensive inner optimization loop to fully converge before moving the protons.
+At a conceptual level, jointly moving the nuclear and electronic degrees of freedom is akin to the Car-Parrinello molecular dynamics~\cite{Car1985}, yet in a principled variational optimization framework.

-We employ twist-averaged boundary conditions (TABC)~\cite{Lin2001} in the calculation to reduce the finite-size effects, in particular those originating from the single-particle momentum shell structure.
-This amounts to adding a twist angle to the momenta $\vec{k} \rightarrow \vec{k} + \vec{q} $ in \Eq{eq:wfn}, with $\vec{q} \in [-\frac{\pi}{L}, \frac{\pi}{L}]^3$.
-In practice, we sample $\vec{q}$ from a uniform distribution along with the proton coordinates, which does not increase the simulation efforts.
-To improve the accuracy of electronic ground-state calculation, we have also introduced explicit twist dependence in the wavefunction ansatz~\cite{SM}.
+We employ twist-averaged boundary conditions~\cite{Lin2001} to reduce the finite size effects, in particular those originating from the single-particle momentum shell structure.
+This amounts to adding some twist angle $\vec{q} \in [-\pi/L, \pi/L]^3$ to the momenta $\vec{k}$ in the plane-wave geminal matrix $D$ of \Eq{eq:wfn}.
+To further improve the accuracy of electronic calculations, we have also introduced some other explicit twist dependence in the wave function ansatz~\cite{SM}.